 Trigger Point Therapy: for alleviation of abnormal muscle contraction (‘tightness’) called trigger points (‘knots’).

-Muscle Energy Technique (MET): to increase joint range due to muscle dysfunction through the use of light contractions by the client in very specific directions.
+Muscle Energy Techniques (METs): to increase joint range due to muscle dysfunction through the use of light contractions by the client in very specific directions.
 Our Myotherapist may also employ a number of treatment modalities to compliment the soft tissue massage, such as:

 Myofascial Dry Needling: Dry Needling is a form of therapy adapted from Acupuncture where fine needles are placed in selected myofascial trigger points to promote healing and desensitize pain referral.